 In dense urban environments, GPS cannot achieve the high accuracy and reliability requirements of UAV applications under the Non-line-of-sight propagation (NLOS) conditions.
 Recent research developments in 5G mmWave demonstrate accurate wireless positioning due to the directionality of mmWave beams and the wide bandwidths available at mmWave frequencies, which may be exploited for accurate positioning [63].
 In addition to the wide bandwidths at mmWave frequencies, the large antenna arrays deployed at mmWave BSs and MIMO capabilities on UAVs produce narrow beamwidths.
 Large antenna arrays with N = 256 antenna elements are commercially available at 26 GHz [64].
 Assuming a 2D uniform square array configuration, the half-power beamwidth of such an antenna array is 1.78/N ~ 6.4⁰ [65] allow accurate estimation of the angle of arrival and departure of mmWave beams.

+[If we are doing outdoor location only, then we don’t need this.]
 In a multipath rich environment, source rays arrive at the receiver via a direct path as well as along paths, where the source rays suffer multiple reflections.
 With knowledge of the angles at which the source rays arrive at the receiver, the time-of-flight (ToF) of the source rays and a 3-D map of the surrounding environment, the receiver may determine the location of the source.
 By combining accurate temporal and angular information of multipath components with a 3- D map of the environment (that may be built by each user or downloaded a-priori), robust localization is possible, even in NLOS environments.
 Localization is possible using a single BS when at least two multipath components arrive at the user.
 The user need not be in LOS of the BS.